 Biomes are constantly being distributed by fire, strong winds, hurricanes, heavy snowfall, human activity, and other factors.
 When such a disturbance occurs the plant and animal life that was there cannot immediately replace itself.
 Rather, other plant and animal life occupy the area first.
 Ultimately, though, through a series of progressions the original plant and animal life will return.
 Succession is the orderly replacement of populations of plants and animals in an area until a stable community is established.
 This stable community is called the climax, and it can replace itself indefinitely; it is best adapted to the soil and climate.
 If the climax community is disturbed or obliterated, succession will again occur to restore it.
-The sequence of community is called a seral stage.
+The sequence of communities that replace each other is called a sere and each community itself leading to the climax community is called a seral stage.